Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Introduction

 \subsection{Related Work}

-A number of works have attempted to use game theory within cryptographic protocols (typically MPC or its special cases, e.g., \cite{dodis2000cryptographic,halpern2004rational,gordon2006rational,fuchsbauer2010efficient,lepinksi2005collusion,izmalkov2005rational,kol2008games}).
-The idea of such {\em game-theoretic cryptography} models is to incorporate incentives into the parties' misbehavior by treating them as rational agents who act according to some (partially) known preferences.
-A cryptographic protocol execution is thus viewed as a sequential game among these agents/parties and is considered ``secure'' if they have no incentive to deviate, i.e., if it induces a game-theoretic equilibrium.
-Notably, several of these works have highlighted mismatches between the tools used to reason in the two disciplines.
-For example, in \cite{kol2008games} it was shown that under standard equilibrium definitions cryptography cannot be used in certain games in which privacy is important for the utility, e.g., in games where selfish parties want to learn a common function on their input but everyone prefers to be the only one who learns it.
-Most interesting, a frequent reason for impossibilities has been rooted to the idea that it might be best response for the adversary to try to break cryptography.

-Similarly, several works have used cryptography primitives to improve game theory and mechanism design solutions (e.g.,~\cite{nurmi1993cryptographic,bradford2008protocol,ferreira2020credible,essaidi2022credible,tyagi2023riggs}), e.g., by relying on cryptographic commitments to force consistency between different stages of the game.
+Several works have attempted to use game theory within cryptographic protocols (typically MPC or its special cases, e.g., \cite{dodis2000cryptographic,fuchsbauer2010efficient,gordon2006rational,halpern2004rational,izmalkov2005rational,kol2008games,lepinksi2005collusion}).
+The idea of such {\em game-theoretic cryptography} models is to incorporate incentives into the parties' misbehavior by treating them as rational agents acting according to some (partially) known preferences.
+A cryptographic protocol execution induces a sequential game among these agents/parties and is considered ``secure'' if they have no incentive to deviate, i.e., if it induces a game-theoretic equilibrium.
+Notably, several of these works have highlighted mismatches between the tools used in the two disciplines.
+For example, \cite{kol2008games} shows that under standard equilibrium definitions, cryptography cannot be used in certain games in which privacy is important for the utility, e.g., games where selfish parties want to learn a common function on their inputs but prefer to be the only one who learns it.
+Most interestingly, a frequent reason for impossibilities has been rooted in the idea that it might be a best response for the adversary to try to break cryptography.
+Similarly, several works have used cryptographic primitives to improve game theory and mechanism design solutions (e.g.,~\cite{bradford2008protocol,essaidi2022credible,ferreira2020credible,nurmi1993cryptographic,tyagi2023riggs}), e.g., by relying on commitments to force consistency between different stages of the game.